 For payment options and instructions visit the following site Student Accounts Receivable

 Electronic payment options are available.
 You will need your seven digit La Salle University student ID number in order to complete the transaction.
 This number will be sent to you in the mail.

-If you prefer to pay by mail, please include your seven digit La Salle University student ID number on the face of the check or purchase order to ensure accurate and timely processing.
+If you prefer to pay by mail or are sending a purchase order, please, include your seven digit La Salle University student ID number on the face of the check or purchase order to ensure accurate and timely processing.